Electronic folk artist Lisa Schumann takes us through the process of recording her debut E.P. at Tigersonic Studio

 Get super excited!
 It is YOUR EP!
 What a great project to go through with.
 Stick to the deadlines and your plan from the beginning.
 Make it a fun and productive time.
 Make it interesting by making it yours!

-To find out more about Lisa Schumann visit her site here
+To find out more about Lisa Schumann and see her fantastic video visit her site here